 Santa Fe Municipal Airport - Connecting You to the World!

-Santa Fe Municipal Airport, located 9 miles south of the city square, offers daily non-stop commerical service to Denver (DEN), Dallas (DFW), and Phoenix (PHX), with conenient connections to the world on our partner airlines American and United.
+Santa Fe Municipal Airport, located 9 miles south of the city square, offers daily non-stop commercial service to Denver (DEN), Dallas (DFW), and Phoenix (PHX), with convenient connections to the world on our partner airlines American and United.

 Workforce

 A strong and stable workforce awaits you in Santa Fe.
-From complexity scientists to warehouse staff, from adminstrators to legislators, Santa Fe's workers are diverse and flexible.
+From complexity scientists to warehouse staff, from administrators to legislators, Santa Fe's workers are diverse and flexible.